2018 Feinberg Series

 The Beehive’s narrative graphics are used around the world to build collective, creative, and fun educational spaces where people of all ages can discuss complex issues like globalization, colonization, climate change, ecology, and social movement history.
 Come learn how you can use cartoons and interactive storytelling to present the big issues in an accessible and engaging way in any community or classroom.
 10:00 am, Northampton Center for the Arts, 33 Hawley St, Northampton, MA

+This year's Feinberg Series hosted visionary scholars and organizers from across the U.S. and globe.
+This capstone event is a participatory forum to "plug-in" and contribute to collective visions right here in western Massachusetts.
 This participatory forum will bring together students, scholars, community members, and local activists around various specific other-world-making projects.
-Come learn and collaborate with people in the region who are building alternative economies, ecologies, racial landscapes, universities, and more.
-Registration required.
+Come learn and collaborate with people in the region who are are building local cooperative economies, just food systems, community-driven education, and more.
 Hosted by the UMass Alliance for Community Transformation.
-Additional details forthcoming.
+4:30-7:00 pm, Holyoke City Hall Ballroom, 536 Dwight St, Holyoke, MA.
+With FREE public buses from UMass to Holyoke.
+See link for details.

 * Events marked with an asterisk were organized by partner organizations.
 The Feinberg Series is proud to incorporate these events into the 2018 Feinberg Series.
 See descriptions for more information about the presenting organizations.